Pancy9476/DMNet/readme.md

-The code is in the comments and will be uploaded later.
+The train code will be uploaded later.